matega99/matega99/README.md

 <h1 align="center">Hi 👋, I'm Benard M.</h1>
 <h3 align="center">✨ Frontend Developer | Building Modern Web and Cross-Platform Apps with Flutter & Web Frameworks</h3>

-- 🔭 I’m currently working on **a fast tab and search engine switcher browser extension inspired by Rofi, powered by local or remote LLM/AI models.**
+- 🔭 **Currently working on:** a fast tab and search engine switcher browser extension inspired by Rofi, powered by local or remote LLM/AI models.
-- 🌱 I’m currently learning **backend development, API building, integrating AI, and exploring cloud platforms like AWS, Azure, and GCP.**
+- 🌱 **Currently learning:** backend development, API building, integrating AI, and exploring cloud platforms like AWS, Azure, and GCP.
-- 💬 **Ask me about Flutter, modern web frameworks (Svelte, Vue, React), Firebase, and cross-platform app development!**
+- 💬 **Ask me about:** Flutter, modern web frameworks (Svelte, Vue, React), Firebase, and cross-platform app development!
 - 📫 **How to reach me:** Drop me a message on [X (formerly Twitter)](https://x.com/matega99) — I’d love to connect!
 - ⚡ **Fun fact:** ⋆✧ I want to go to the moon one day! ⋆☾⋆⁺